 Where is the Africa Cup of Nations?

-The Final will be held at the Cairo International Stadium on the 19th July 2019.
+The Final will be held at the newly built Paul Biya Stadium in Yaounde on the 6th February 2021.

 Who is competing in the Africa Cup of Nations?